Constitutional Issues, Midwest

 He was fine.
 A substitute teacher had marked him absent by mistake.
 But my fear was grounded in the scenes playing out across the city our family calls home.
 I’ve reported from half a dozen authoritarian regimes.
 I know what it looks like when masked agents act without accountability, and I know that Chicago is feeling that same weight of fear.

-Media outlets have documented federal agents in camouflage moving through neighborhoods, helicopters circling protests, people detained for questioning before being released without charges.
+The Associated Press has documented federal agents in camouflage moving through neighborhoods, helicopters circling protests, people detained for questioning before being released without charges.
 Chicago Mayor Brandon Johnson has pledged that Chicago police will not aid federal agents or allow them to use city property as staging grounds.
 But for many of us, that promise is little comfort when federal agents in SUVs, some without plates, roar down our streets in pursuit of people who “look” like immigrants, when bystanders and journalists are targeted for trying to document what is happening.

 Under Illinois law, it is legal to record law enforcement officers performing their duties in public as long as doing so does not interfere with their work, a recognition that such recordings serve a vital role in public accountability.